autonity/docs.autonity.org/content/docs/reference/api/accountability/_index.md

 {{% pageinfo %}}
 Examples for calling functions from `aut` use the setup described in the How to [Submit a transaction from Autonity Utility Tool (aut)](/account-holders/submit-trans-aut/).

-Usage and Examples illustrate using the Accountability Contract's generated ABI and the `aut` tool's `contract` command to call the Accountability Contract address `TO ADD ADDRESS`.
+Usage and Examples illustrate using the Accountability Contract's generated ABI and the `aut` tool's `contract` command to call the Accountability Contract address `0x5a443704dd4B594B382c22a083e2BD3090A6feF3`.
 See `aut contract call --help`.

 Usage and Examples assume the path to the ABI file has been set in `aut`'s configuration file `.autrc`.
 The `Accountability.abi` file is generated when building the client from source and can be found in your `autonity` installation directory at `./common/acdefault/generated/Oracle.abi`.
 Alternatively, you can generate the ABI using the `abigen` `cmd` utility if you built from source (See [Install Autonity, Build from source code](/node-operators/install-aut/#install-source)).
 {{% /pageinfo %}}